For regular consultative support and development challenge

 Create a relationship where we share the highs, lows, responsibility, joy and honour of our work with clients

-Increase the value of the reflection work you do, about your clients and your practice
+Increase the value of the reflection work you do, about your clients and your approach

-Above all we allow learning to emerge and seek ways to apply it.
+Above all, we allow learning to emerge and seek ways to apply it and synthesise it into the fabric of your professional practice.

 Functions of supervision: